|$ / day

 The protein comes from whey and oats, and is complete See the protein essential amino acid analysis (blue columns are the summary).
 This recipe provides at least 175% of the WHO recommended of each essential amino acid, and the balance is very good.
 There is a lot of tryptophan in oats, but in amounts similar to meats, fish, cheeses and beans (ref).
 Larger amounts of tryptophan in foods does not seem to change the blood levels of tryptophan, as opposed to the purified form in supplements (ref).

 All my recipes have some oat flour.
 It's easy to digest and has excellent protein and fiber (why add a fiber supplement when this grain is so good?).

-This adds a little thickening for texture, and keeps it from separating.
-It also reduces all tastes somewhat, including sweetness (slips right past those tastebuds if you put a lot).
+This adds a little thickening for texture, and keeps it from separating as you drink it (It will separate in the fridge).
+It also reduces all tastes somewhat, including sweetness (slips right past those tastebuds if you put in a lot).
 Optional.
 I mix it in with my big powder batches so I don't have to add it on a daily basis.
 If you do choose to add it separately into the blender each day, use only half as much!
 It's a more effective thickener before it's mixed with the other powders.

 Sodium Most nutritional and medical associations have lowered their recommendations to 1500 mg/day (down from 2300 mg).
 The amount here (1250mg per 2000 cal) is below that, and below that in official Soylent 1.5 (1440).
 If you want to lower sodium further, it also tastes good with 1000 mg.